 Students will engage in community-oriented population nursing practice.
 Promoting and protecting the health of the public using health promotion, risk reduction, and disease management and control strategies with vulnerable persons and populations locally, nationally, and globally.
 Community assessment, epidemiologic, environmental, change, political action, and case-management frameworks are used to guide evidence-based nursing care delivery to persons, families, and vulnerable populations in community settings.
-Co-requisite: NUR 400
+Prerequisite: NUR 350.
+Co-requisite: NUR 400.

 NUR 415 - Pediatric Nursing.
-2 Credits
+2.5 Credits

 Students learn and apply theory and caring concepts related to the care of children.
 Students gain knowledge essential to providing nursing care to the child and family.
 Emphasis is placed on growth and development, prevention, recognition, implementation of the nursing process, and interventions for safe care of the well and sick child.
-Co-requisite: NUR 350; Pre-Reqs: NUR 320 & NUR 310
+Clinical experience will consist of pediatric patients in the acute care and school settings.
+Prerequisite: NUR 320.
+Co-requisite: NUR 350.